-Popps Emporium expands on the existing programming of Popps Packing through additional residency space, a community gallery, a tool lending library and will serve as a community resource for the sharing of goods, skills, and experiences while offering a platform for community engagement, creating new connections and neighborly good will.
+The Popps Emporium project began in 2012 when we bought the blighted house with an attached storefront across the street from Popps Packing as an extension of our existing programming.
+Through additional residency space, a community gallery, and a tool lending library, Popps Emporium serves as a community resource for the sharing of goods, skills, and experiences while offering a platform for community engagement; creating new connections and neighborly good will.

-The Popps Emporium project began in 2012 when we bought the blighted storefront with attached house across the street and began to slowly rehab the building.
-We invited artists to create immersive installations within the space during the various stages of transition – a collaboration that allowed the artists to realize their vision and helped us by clearing much of the debris from the building.
+We slowly began to rehab the building and invited artists to create immersive installations within the space during the various stages of transition – a collaboration that allowed the artists to realize their vision and helped us by clearing much of the debris from the building.

 Conversations with our neighbors around the rehabilitation of Popps Emporium inspired us took look at the building beyond a space for artists but as a place for neighbors to gather, share information and resources, so that we can collaboratively begin to build the neighborhood we envision moving forward.